C2SM/extpar/docs/index.md

 extpar_aot_to_buffer.exe
 ```

 ## Input Data

 ### Data Location

 In order to run Extpar, input data files for the external parameter variables are needed.
 The data is provided on all supported machines:

-*  Levante: _/work/pd1167/extpar-input-data/linked_data_
-*  CO2 (ETHZ): _/c2sm-data/extpar-input-data_
+=== "Levante"
+    ```console
+    /work/pd1167/extpar-input-data/linked_data
+    ```

+=== "co2 (ETHZ)"
+    ```console
+    /c2sm-data/extpar-input-data
+    ```

-The input data files are also stored in a git-LFS data repository found at: https://gitlab.dkrz.de/extpar-data/extpar-input-data.
+The input data files are also stored in a git-LFS data repository found at: [https://gitlab.dkrz.de/extpar-data/extpar-input-data](https://gitlab.dkrz.de/extpar-data/extpar-input-data).
 Instructions to download or update the input data files can be found in this repository.
 To gain access to the git-LFS input data repository, contact the Extpar source code administrator.

 ## Testing

 The extpar code comes with a technical testsuite to ensure the accuracy of the results.
-Weekly tests run for compilers
+Weekly tests run for compilers:

 * GCC

 For more information about how the testsuite can be run or new test added see [testsuite-documentation](doc/testing.md)

 ## Information for developers

 In case you want to contribute to Extpar please have a look at our [coding rules and development workflow](doc/development.md).

 ## Support

 In the case of issues or questions, please contact the current source code administrator (Jonas Jucker) at jonas.jucker@c2sm.ethz.ch.